santimendoza/hv.santiagomendoza.org/README.md

 npm start
 ```

-### Building for Production
+### Release to gh-pages
-To build an optimized bundle, run
+To build an optimized bundle and deploy to gh-pages branch, run
 ```
-npm run build
+npm run deploy
 ```